-But the appeal of a career in cosmetology also makes it rife with scams.
-Though there are hundreds of reputable schools across the country, there are also many schools that rob students of their hard-earned money and leave them without any job prospects.
-Even after shady schools close or shut down, many former students get stuck paying the price of cosmetology school loans.
+But the appeal of a career in cosmetology also makes the beauty school industry rife with scams.
+Along with hundreds of reputable schools, there are also some that rob students of their hard-earned money and leave them without any job prospects.
+Even after shady schools shut down, former students can get stuck paying the price of cosmetology school loans.

 Here’s what to watch for, and how to find student loans for cosmetology school that are legit.

 Jon Louis and other similar schools have closed, but some students still face cosmetology school loans.
 Others paid thousands of dollars and took out loans to go to school, but never received the necessary training and credentials.